darrensmith223/CompetitiveTracker/docs/source/resources/core.rst

 The Discover class enables a user to search for different entities, such as ESPs or Industries, by passing the search text as a string.
 The Discover class can be used in conjunction with other Competitive Tracker classes, particularly when numerical identifiers are required.
 The Discover search capabilities can be used to retrieve the identifier of an entity from a string or partial string.
-The names and identifiers of industries matching a search string can be retrieved using the `Competitive Tracker API`_, as shown below:
+For example, the names and identifiers of industries matching a search string can be retrieved using the `Competitive Tracker API`_, as shown below:

 .. code-block:: python